district0x/district-server-smart-contracts/README.md

 **Warning:** district0x components are still in early stages, therefore API can change in a future.

 ## Usage
-You can pass following args to smart-contracts module:
+You can pass following args to smart-contracts component:
 * `:contracts-build-path` Path to your compiled smart contracts, where you have .bin and .abi files. (default: `"<cwd>/resources/public/contracts/build/"`)
 * `:contracts-var` Var of smart-contracts map in namespace where you want to store addresses of deployed smart-contracts
 * `:print-gas-usage?` If true, will print gas usage after each contract deployment or state function call.
 Useful for development.